Ajay-Zad/NLP-model-Alexa-model-/README.md

 3) Hey Alexa, play music
 and many more.

-This project is stil under process and is yet to be completed.
+This project is still under process and is yet to be completed.